yslianTim/rhbm_gem/docs/developer/architecture/command-architecture.md

 - `BuildOutputPath(...)`

 This split is intentional: command authors should think of the validation and issue helpers as the primary extension API, while the path, scalar, enum, database, and output helpers are convenience layers that keep common command code terse.

+As a rule of thumb:

+- if a setter mainly needs to mutate state or add/remove issues, start from `MutateOptions(...)`, `AddValidationError(...)`, and the issue-reset helpers
+- if a setter matches an already-supported pattern such as "required existing path", "positive scalar with fallback", or "validated enum", prefer the convenience helper instead of open-coding the pattern

 ### 4.5 Internal base mechanics